 That was a big mistake.

-The new product required me to take much, much more CBD oil, and even then, I did not feel the same effect.
-It didn’t relieve my pain.
+The new product required me to take a much larger dose, and even then, it didn’t relieve my pain.
 I have no way of knowing, of course, but I doubt there was very much CBD in that particular product.
 I ended up tossing the bottle in the garbage. $40+ wasted.